qmachine/qmachine/docs/ruby.rst

 .. this a "terrible" thing to do in Ruby?

 The Ruby version of the API server has less flexibility than the original Node.js version does.
-The only choice to persist storage for the message-passing interface is MongoDB_, and MongoDB is also the only supported database for logging traffic data.
+The only choices to persist storage for the message-passing interface are MongoDB_ and SQLite_ (although the latter is only experimental at the moment), and MongoDB is the only supported database for logging traffic data.

-..
-The SQLite_ bindings are no longer present in the repository's `master`
-.. branch because the `sqlite3 gem`_ disables deployment to Heroku.

 .. https://badge.fury.io/rb/qm.png